-To bounce your lawn out of winter in September apply a complete fertiliser high in nitrogen to get your lawn out of hibernation.
+To bounce your lawn out of winter, in September apply a complete fertiliser high in nitrogen to get your lawn out of hibernation.
 Note: Sir Walter loves chicken manure.
-Mow your lawn low to get rid of frost damage and encourage new vigorous growth.
+Start your regular lawn care regime again and once temperatures rise, mow your lawn low to get rid of frost damage and encourage new vigorous growth.

 Note: your lawn will not start to grow until ground temperature reaches 15 degrees.
 This is also the time of year to watch for any damage from insects and disease.
 Sir Walter is resistant to disease and pest attacks, but if you are concerned give us a call.

-Sir Walter loves our hot summers and has plenty of vigorous growth over this time.
-Now is the best time to start feeding and preparing your lawn for the coming winter months.
-The optimum time to do this is two applications of fertiliser: one in March and one in April/May (before the weather gets cold).
+The optimum time to do this is with two applications: one in March and one in April/May (before the weather gets cold).
 A fertiliser high in potassium will give your lawn protection going into the cold winter months.
 Potassium increases plant cell health and structure.
 Mow a little higher to give your lawn protection against frosts.

 All warm season grasses will have slow growth or go into hibernation depending on the severity of frost and cold temperature.